kaspermunch/PopulationGenomicsCourse/Projects/README.md

 D. Intersect the analysis of Fst and XP-EHH.

-E. Perform any additional analysis of your own choice, such as (diversity along the X chromosome)
+E. Perform any additional analysis of your own choice, such as (diversity along the X chromosome).

 ### Data